← Blog

 Undo/redo pretends to be a revision system.
 It's not.
 It's a stack — and stacks are the wrong data structure for writing.

-Except that’s not what’s actually going on, and if you’ve ever lost a paragraph you loved because you undid too far and then typed something new, you already know this intuitively.
+That’s the pitch, anyway, and if you’ve ever lost a paragraph you loved because you undid too far and then typed something new, you already know this intuitively.
 You just haven’t had the vocabulary for why it felt so broken.

-Here’s the vocabulary: undo is a stack.
+Here it is: it’s because the undo is a stack.

 A stack is not a revision system